Blog Layout

 As a Temporary Structure

-It’s not unusual for a shipping container to temporarily reside on a commercial property.
-When a shipping container becomes a permanent fixture there, however, that will usually require a building permit.
 Incorporating a container in this way calls for property owners to secure permission from their municipality or county.
 Even if you position your container so you can easily relocate or dismantle it, some areas will call for a temporary use permit to account for the significant variance of placing a large and heavy structure on your land.

 As a Supplemental Structure

 Homeowners make use of shipping containers in their yards much the same way they would with structures like tool sheds.
 Artists and hobbyists can transform containers into studios or workplaces that allow them to take on tasks that may be too distracting or messy in the home.
-While some cities and counties take a laissez-faire attitude toward these additions, classifying them as temporary structures, others may be stricter due to the industrial appearance of a container’s exterior.
-In denser areas, err on the side of needing a permit and seek permission.

 As a Home

-Owing to the rising costs of real estate, some enterprising folks will refashion one or several disused shipping containers into a permanent residence.
+Due to the rising costs of real estate, some enterprising folks will refashion one or several disused shipping containers into a permanent residence.
 Some of these container homes end up becoming novel forms of architecture.
 However, people planning to turn containers into residences will have to prove that they can do so while complying with building codes.
-This kind of permanent construction, along with the unorthodox nature of the project, will require building permits, inspections, and other levels of governmental oversight to ensure that this unusual undertaking proceeds safely and conscientiously.

 To determine when you need a permit for a shipping container, it’s best to go to the people who know best—your local municipal or county-level government.
 Being transparent with your intentions to use containers is the best long-term policy.
-Once you get the go-ahead to use shipping containers as you wish, consult with Container Management to buy steel shipping containers for your business or residence.

-By Susan Nalevac 06 Jun, 2023
+By Susan Nalevac February 7, 2025

-By Susan Nalevac 31 May, 2023
+By Susan Nalevac December 16, 2024

-By Susan Nalevac 25 May, 2023
+By Susan Nalevac October 28, 2024

 More Posts